hacks-guide/Guide_Wii/_pages/en_US/riiconnect24.md

     ![Successfully detected](/images/riiconnect24/patcher/8.JPG)
 1. Be patient...
     ![It's patching!](/images/riiconnect24/patcher/9.JPG)
-1. After it's done, we would appreciate if you take a minute to send anonymous feedback to us.
+1. After it's done, you can send anonymous feedback to RiiConnect24.
 If you don't want to, close the patcher.
 All the files should already be on your SD Card.
     ![It's done!](/images/riiconnect24/patcher/10.JPG)
     ![Files copied](/images/riiconnect24/patcher/11.PNG)
 1. If it did not copy everything automatically to your SD Card or USB Device, copy the `WAD` and `apps` folder next to `RiiConnect24Patcher.bat` to your SD Card or USB Device.

 #### Section II - Installing WADs

+If you are using Dolphin, you are finished the guide.
+Install the WADs by going to `Tools -> Install WAD` within Dolphin.
+{: .notice--primary}

 You will now install the patched IOS and Channel WADs that are required to use RiiConnect24.